How to Grow an Upside-Down Tomato Plant

 - The main reason tomatoes become diseased is poor watering habits.
 Tomatoes should never be so dry that they wilt.
 Wilting weakens the plant and makes it susceptible to insects and diseases.
 The 5-gallon bucket dries out more slowly than the commercial pots seen on television, making it easier to care for in an arid climate.

 - With gravity pulling down on the plant, it will grow thick sturdy stalks that may curve up into the air.
 They will sprout more stems per stalk than a normal tomato plant and support a lot more weight.

 - Add a 16-16-16 fertilizer after planting.
 As the tomato comes into bloom, decrease nitrogen to push ripening rather than new growth.

-- Hanging your tomato plant keeps the fruit from touching the ground (subsequently preventing blemishes) and allows sun all the way around.
+- Hanging your tomato plant keeps the fruit from touching the ground (preventing blemishes) and allows sun exposure all the way around.
 This helps tomatoes ripen sooner and more evenly than traditional plants.
-The gravity and additional circulation also helps the tomato plant produce more tomatoes and bigger tomatoes.
+The gravity and additional circulation also help the tomato plant produce more tomatoes and bigger tomatoes.